BUZZARDGTA/GTA-V-Session-Sniffer/docs/TROUBLESHOOTING.md

 - You are not currently in an online session with a minimum of 2 players.
 - The configuration for the script may not be set up correctly.
   Please refer to [Script Settings Configuration](SCRIPT_CONFIGURATION.md#script-settings-configuration) for detailed instructions.
+- As mentioned just below in [Some players are undetected](#some-players-are-undetected), ensure that:
+  - You do not use the "Force Relay Connection" feature in your mod menu, if you are using one.
+(This is generally within the mod menu protections.)
+  - P2P networking is not being blocked by your firewall, VPN, or ISP.

 ## Some players are undetected